Nutty Granola

 This nutty granola is easy to make and very delicious.
-It is extra crunchy and chockfull of nuts.
-It also is a perfect gift to give your loved ones and always appreciated.
+It is extra crunchy and chockful of nuts.
+It also is a perfect gift to give your loved ones and is always appreciated.

-The thing I love about this recipe and granola in general is that once you make it yourself you’ll never go back to buying it.
+The thing I love about this recipe and granola is that once you make it yourself you’ll never go back to buying it.

-It is delicious and surprising easy to make.
+It is delicious and surprisingly easy to make.
 And jars of granola make the perfect gift for any occasion.
-I’ve never met anyone that doesn’t love homemade granola.
+I’ve never met anyone who doesn’t love homemade granola.

-I usually find store bought granola cloyingly sweet and I honestly think it doesn’t need to be that way.
+I usually find store-bought granola cloyingly sweet, and I think it doesn’t need to be that way.

-When you make your own granola, YOU control the sweetness and ingredients which means there won’t be any additives because you’re making it and not a factory.
+When you make your granola, YOU control the sweetness and ingredients, meaning there won’t be any additives because you’re making it and not a factory.

 Doesn’t it make you want to run out and get the ingredients so you can make it?